 |Three Months Ended||Six Months Ended|

-Total research and development expenses were up by $89 for the six months ended June 30, 2016 over the same period in 2015.
-The Company increased its research and development expenses related to STS as the Company prepares for the launch of a compassionate use program.
-General and administrative expenses increased during the comparable period due to the issuance of equity based compensation.
+Total research and development expenses were up by $372 for the six months ended June 30, 2017 over the same period in 2016.
+This increase relates primarily to drug manufacturing activities and preparations for registration batches pending a favorable release of the SIOPEL 6 results expected in late 2017.
+General and administrative costs increased over the prior year in the same period primarily due to the issuance of equity based compensation.

 |Fennec Pharmaceuticals Inc.|

 |June 30, 2017||December 31, 2016|

 |Cash and cash equivalents||$||10,232||$||3,926|

 |Total stockholders’ equity||9,679||3,570|

 At June 30, 2017, the Company had working capital balance totaling approximately $9.9 million compared to $3.6 million as of December 31, 2016.